uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/spblas/data_types/format-descriptions.rst

 There are a variety of matrix storage formats available for representing sparse matrices.
-Two popular formats are the coordinate (COO) format, and the compressed sparse row (CSR) format.
+Two popular formats are the coordinate (COO) format, and the Compressed Sparse Row (CSR) format.

 .. container:: section